dphn/ScContent/README.md

 #### By cloning project

-1. Install the [ZfcBase](https://github.com/ZF-Commons/ZfcBase) ZF2 module
+1. Install the [BjyAuthorize](https://github.com/bjyoungblood/BjyAuthorize) ZF2 module
    by cloning it into `./vendor/`.
-2. Install the [ZfcUser](https://github.com/ZF-Commons/ZfcUser) ZF2 module
+2. Install the [ZfcBase](https://github.com/ZF-Commons/ZfcBase) ZF2 module
    by cloning it into `./vendor/`.
+3. Install the [ZfcUser](https://github.com/ZF-Commons/ZfcUser) ZF2 module
+   by cloning it into `./vendor/`.
-3. Clone this project into your `./vendor/` directory.
+4. Clone this project into your `./vendor/` directory.

 #### With composer